yimuchen/yimuchen.pages/README.md

 New location for my GitHub pages blog, now powered by [Svelte][svelte].
 This is in light of better structure of JavaScript/frontend projects after my experience with the GUI program (though that used React).
-I also wanted to clean up some of the more embarrasing entries that I had on my old blog entry, as well as place this as an equal footing to other project pages.
+I also wanted to clean up some of the more embarrassing entries that I had on my old blog entry, as well as place this as an equal footing to other project pages.

 This also requires that the `deploy` be explicitly called for deployment rather